nehatandon-dev/frontend-week1/README.md

 ## Portfolio Website
 A responsive personal portfolio built using HTML,CSS,and JavaScript with dynamic rendering and localstorage based form handling.
+This project was developed progressively to strengthen core JavaScript concepts, DOM manipulation, and localStorage-based CRUD operations.

 # Features
-.Skills & projects rendered using JvaScript arrays .Contact form with validation
+.Skills & projects rendered using JavaScript arrays .Contact form with validation
 .Data stored in localStorage
 .Render saved messages dynamically